-- Repetitive hand use — If you find yourself repeating the same basic hand or wrist motions and activities over a prolonged period it is likely aggravating the tendons in the wrist which causes the swelling and compression of the nerve.
+- Repetitive hand use — If you find yourself repeating the same basic hand or wrist motions and activities over a prolonged period of time it is likely aggravating the tendons in the wrist which causes the swelling and compression of the nerve.

 - Hand and wrist position — Activities which involve extreme flexion or extension of the hand and wrist over a prolonged period of time often increase pressure on the nerve and can lead to the development of carpal tunnel syndrome.

 - Pregnancy — Hormonal changes during pregnancy may cause swelling and lead to carpal tunnel syndrome.